top of page

 What if I need to reschedule my appointment?
 What happens to my deposit?
 Is there a cancelation fee?

 If you need to reschedule your appointment, it is preferred that you supply as much notice as possible.
-A minimum of 72 hours is required if you wish to keep your deposit on file.
-There is no cancelation fee unless you reschedule on short notice, in a rude manner or don't show up for your appointment and in this case the cancelation fee is simply the forfeited deposit.
+A minimum of 72 hours is required if you wish to keep your deposit on file which will be held for one year.
+There is no cancelation fee- if you cancel/reschedule on short notice or don't show up for your appointment the 'cancelation fee' is simply the forfeited deposit.

 However, I am not unreasonable (life happens!) so please just communicate with me (nicely!).